lukesh-b/terraform-IaC.publ/ec2/README.md

 Region: us-east-1 or can choose your preference
 AMI is hard-coded for clarity
 Security group is taken as AWS default

+Before you begin, ensure you have:
+- An AWS account
+- AWS CLI configured with your access key properly.
+To configure use:- aws configure
 ```